element-hq/hydrogen-web/README.md

 Brawl can currently log you in, or pick an existing session, sync already joined rooms, fill gaps in the timeline, and send text messages.
 Everything is stored locally.

+Here's an (outdated) GIF of what that looks like, also see link below to try it out:
 ![Showing multiple sessions, and sending messages](https://bwindels.github.io/brawl-chat/images/brawl-sending.gif)

 ## Why